Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 4. Can be shared across multiple services and stacks

-Important correction: Compose “secrets from environment variables”
+Important note: Compose “secrets from environment variables”

 If you need to use environment variables, prefer: